joshuamundt/Hydrophone_Project/README.md

 2. Compare the spectral levels and answer these questions:

-•	   What is the effect of wind and rain on underwater noise?
+a) What is the effect of wind and rain on underwater noise?
 Explain any behavior you observe in your result.

-•	  Which one has the highest impact?
+b) Which one has the highest impact?
 Rain or wind?

-•	  What are the main reasons for observing different spectral levels in Oregon shelf compared to Oregon offshore?
+c) What are the main reasons for observing different spectral levels in Oregon shelf compared to Oregon offshore?